 Seriously, though — admit it.
 More often than not you buy the store-bought rolls for your holiday dinners, either baked or pre-baked so you feel like you actually made them (Guilty, party of one right here).
 I get it.
 I really do.
 When you’ve got a roast or a honey ham, sweet or mashed potatoes, green bean or baked bean casserole, apple or pumpkin pie and Christmas cookies (or in the case of my family, ALL OF THE ABOVE) to think about, the last thing you want to do is tackle a yeast bread recipe for rolls.
 Because rolls tend to take a backseat to the rest of the spread, anyway.
 They just hang out in the corner, probably tucked into a tea towel-lined basket, just sitting there all warm and lonely and ready to be eaten.
 And usually a couple of people grab for them, slather them in butter or make sandwiches with them using everything else on their plates (like my husband) and they’re soon devoured and forgotten.

 ANYWAY, as I was saying… these rolls are different.
 They don’t really smack you in the face with flavor, but the ground oats give enough texture and sweetness to the rolls that they make you pay attention.
 You can make them way ahead of time (like say, today), freeze them and warm them back up in a few weeks for the feast.
 And you can also feel good knowing you made the rolls happier — I mean, made your own rolls instead of impostor ones.
-Because if you didn’t make these rolls, who knows what would have happened.
+Because if you didn’t make these rolls or my sourdough dinner rolls, who knows what would have happened.
 At least you’ll know now that the holidays will be a little bit tastier.

 A Girl Versus Dough original